Medically reviewed by Drugs.com. Last updated on May 14, 2019.

 Based on the IDSA guidelines for the diagnosis and treatment of diabetic foot infections, cefepime, in combination with other appropriate agents, is an effective and recommended treatment option for diabetic foot infections.

-Intracranial abscess (brain abscess, intracranial epidural abscess, or spinal epidural abscess)
+Intracranial abscess (brain abscess, intracranial epidural abscess) and spinal epidural abscess

-Clinical experience suggests the utility of cefepime in the management of brain abscess, intracranial epidural abscess, and spinal epidural abscess [Bond 2016], [Sexton 2018a], [Sexton 2018b], [Southwick 2018].
+Clinical experience suggests the utility of cefepime in the management of brain abscess, intracranial epidural abscess, and spinal epidural abscess [Bond 2016], [Sexton 2019a], [Sexton 2019b], [Southwick 2018].

 Based on the IDSA guidelines for the management of bacterial meningitis and healthcare-associated ventriculitis and meningitis, cefepime is effective and recommended for the treatment of bacterial meningitis caused by P. aeruginosa; as an alternative agent for the treatment of meningitis caused by extended-spectrum beta-lactamase-producing gram-negative bacilli, H. influenzae, or S. pneumoniae (with a penicillin MIC ≥0.12 mcg/mL and cefotaxime or ceftriaxone MIC <1 mcg/mL); and as empiric therapy (in combination with vancomycin) for health care-associated ventriculitis or meningitis.